nmrf/sadata-user-manual/README.md

 ### 1.1 What is Sadata?

-#### Sadata User Manual

-The Sadata user manual is a simple guide for all types of users of this software.
-It is written using GitBook to allow for revisions as the software evolves and for users to download as a pdf.

 #### What is Sadata?

 [Sadata ](https://sadata-staging.firebaseapp.com/)is a web tool for coordinating and monitoring implementation of human rights and the SDGs, built using [IMPACT OSS](http://impactoss.org/) \(**I**ntegrated **M**anagement and **P**lanning of **Act**ions **O**pen **S**ource **S**oftware\).